 On the other hand, a patient diagnosed with a terminal illness or frailty that requires care in a medical setting -- or ongoing care at home -- may need a DMOST in addition to traditional health care directives.
 That’s because an advance directive may not be enough to prevent medical personnel from resuscitating a patient in an emergency.
 For that, it's important to have a medical order such as a DMOST or DNR order.
 If you feel strongly that you don’t want emergency measures at the end of life -- or if you’re caring for someone who feels that way -- find out about making a DMOST in addition to traditional health care directives.

 For more information about making an advance directive, see Delaware Living Wills and Advance Health Care Directives: What You Need to Know.

 As mentioned above, medical professionals in Delaware used to be able to use a document called a MOLST form to keep track of a patient's preferences for health care at the end of life.
 However, in December 2013, the Delaware Division of Public Health requested that health care providers stop using the MOLST, because it believed the law authorizing the MOLST form did not support the ways in which it was being used.
 (See the announcement, DPH Requests Discontinuance of Its MOLST Form.)

-In May 2015, Delaware passed a new law, called the Delaware Medical Orders for Scope of Treatment Act.
-This law directs the Delaware Department of Health and Social Services to develop a standard DMOST form within one year.
-For recent developments, or to check on the availability of the new DMOST form, visit the website of the DMOST Coalition.
+In 2015, Delaware passed a new law, called the Delaware Medical Orders for Scope of Treatment Act.
+This law directed the Delaware Department of Health and Social Services to develop a standard DMOST form, which is now in use throughout the state.

 If you've already made a MOLST form in Delaware, it may not be honored.
-The Delaware Division of Public Health recommends that you make an advance directive to ensure that your treatment wishes are properly documented.
+You should make an advance directive -- and perhaps a DMOST form -- to replace it.